Integers

 The minimum allowed bit-width of an Int

-prefixes (signed integers) and for uint
+prefix (signed integers) and for the uint

-prefixes (unsigned integers).
+prefix (unsigned integers).

 Name | TL-B | Inclusive range | Space taken |